altmattr/mq-magic/stem_club/2_building_models.md

   * "Get Started"
   * Train an image project

+#  Saving your model
+  * Go to the top left drop down menu and click on “Save project to Google Drive”.
+  * You will need to log into your google drive and click “select all” to allow Teachable Machines access to your drive.
-Pick a name for your model and make sure to "Save project to Google Drive".
-Write the name you chose in your lab book.
+  * You will be prompted to choose a name for the project, write this name down in your lab book.

 {: .task}
 # Test your model